 In addition to this informal reflection on how the implementation is tracking it is also important that process evaluation is conducted while the intervention is being implemented.
 The form of process evaluation required will be influenced by the type of intervention and reporting requirements, however common data collection requirements relate to the intervention reach, quality and participation rates.

 Further information and tools relating to process evaluation can be found within the evaluation step.

 Ensuring effective communication

-Effective communication between everyone involved in the intervention assists in ensuring that everyone involved in the intervention has a clear understanding of their roles, responsibilities and how they are contributing to the overall aim of the intervention, whilst also contributing to the overall success of the intervention.
-Communication patterns and methods used whilst implementing your intervention may differ from those used during the planning stages; regardless of this difference communication is still essential during the implementation stage.
+Effective communication between everyone involved in the intervention assists in ensuring that everyone involved has a clear understanding of their roles, responsibilities and how they are contributing to the overall aim of the intervention, whilst also contributing to the overall success of the intervention.
+Communication patterns and methods used whilst implementing your intervention may differ from those used during the planning stages.
+Regardless of this difference communication is still essential during the implementation stage.

 The implementation stage is also an important time to reflect on the communication methods being used to communicate with the target group.
 Key questions to ask include:

 - Are the communications methods in use engaging the target group?